zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt/DOCS.md

 # Notes
 - Depending on your configuration, the MQTT server config may need to include the port, typically `1883` or `8883` for SSL communications.
 For example, `mqtt://core-mosquitto:1883` for Home Assistant's Mosquitto add-on.
+- A `user` and a `password` must be provided in the `mqtt` section of the settings.
+Failing to provide valid credentials or using anonymous authentication against the broker may lead to failure in configuring new devices.
 - To find out which serial ports you have exposed go to **Supervisor → System → Host system → ⋮ → Hardware**
 - Please see this add-on's [documentation on GitHub](https://github.com/danielwelch/hassio-zigbee2mqtt#socat) for further add-on-specific information (using Socat, how to add support for new devices etc.).